• 1904 ~ Czech composer Antonin Dvorák, noted for his ninth symphony,

 More information about Willson

 • 1911 ~ Gustav Mahler, Czech-born Austrian composer, died.
+His last word was "Mozart".
 He completed nine symphonies

 and several song-cycles notably "Das Lied von der Erde."

 • 1970 ~ Opening this night in New York City was The Me Nobody Knows at the Orpheum

 Theatre.
 The musical had a run of 586 performances.

 • 2002 ~ Wolfgang Schneiderhan, a violinist who began

 performing as a child, became a concert master at 17 and played with

 A child prodigy, Schneiderhan quickly rose to international fame,